Private, In-Home Tutoring in Wilmington, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Wilmington students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Wilmington, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Wilmington Public Schools contain six schools and 3,800 students.
 There are two elementary schools with grades 1-3, two intermediate schools with grades four and five, a middle school, and a high school.
 The district also houses two early childhood centers attended by pre-kindergarten and kindergarten students.
 Wilmington prides itself as being a district that offers a high quality student-centered, inquiry-based education.
 The district has received ample support from the community of Wilmington, which has also made it possible for a new high school to be constructed.